sergiyk75/gilded-rose/README.md

 This projects implements just that.
 ## Web API actions
-* Retrieve the current inventory, i.e. list of items
+* Retrieve the current inventory, i.e. list of products with their respective info and stock count
-* Retrieve the inventory item with product description and stock count
+* Retrieve the inventory item with product info and stock count
 * Buy a product.
 User must be authenticated